TERNION-1121/ezAssignments/README.md

 A project to simplify assignment-making tasks at school level.

-If you wish to add new questions for your own usage purposes, follow the convention used to write the original `assignment.txt`

 ### Convention to write `.txt` files for assignments
 `<QUESTION_CODE>: MCQ, AR, SUB`